Relationship counselling & couples therapy — online or in-person in Gurgaon

 Ruchi's job is not to arbitrate.
 It's to help you understand each other — often for the first time.
 That means staying neutral, asking questions that open things up, and naming patterns that are hard to see from inside them.

-Sessions are 60–75 minutes — longer than individual sessions because you're doing more in the room.
+Sessions are 50 minutes, with both partners in the room.
 Most couples work through a specific issue in 8–12 sessions.
 Some choose to do longer work; some come back at transitions.
 There's no pressure either way.

 Ruchi works with couples at all stages — newly together, long-married, thinking about separation, or somewhere in between.